hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 Hazelcast `FlakeIdGenerator` is used to generate cluster-wide unique identifiers.
 Generated identifiers are long primitive values and are k-ordered (roughly ordered).
 IDs are in the range from `0` to `2^63-1` (maximum value for Java's `long` type).
-For details, see the [FlakeIdGenerator section](https://docs.hazelcast.com/imdg/latest/data-structures/flake-id-generator.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [FlakeIdGenerator section](https://docs.hazelcast.com/hazelcast/latest/data-structures/flake-id-generator) in the Hazelcast Reference Manual.

 A Flake ID Generator usage example is shown below.